-The majority of the Group's loans, liabilities and sales as well as receivables from foreign venrdors and customers are denominated in USD.
-There has been no significant devaluation of USD against AZN during the year ended 31 December 2014.
+The majority of the Group's payables and receivables from foreign vendors and customers are denominated in USD.
+There were two waves of devaluation of Azerbaijani Manat against USD (34% on 21 February and 48% on 21 December) and other major foreign currencies in 2015.
+There has been no significant devaluation of AZN against USD and other major currencies during the year ended 31 December 2014.

+Market risk (continued).
 Management does not hedge the Group's foreign exchange risk.